 Offerpad is an online real estate marketplace that buys and sells homes on its platform.
 The company, which can be classified as a so-called iBuyer, utilizes technology to aid with the buying and selling process.

-Offerpad makes money via the service fees it charges sellers as well as the profit it turns on the homes it sells.
+Offerpad makes money via the service fees it charges sellers with as well as the profit it turns on the homes it sells.

 Founded in 2015 and based out of Phoenix, Arizona, the company has quickly risen to become one of America’s leading iBuyers.
 The company successfully went public in September 2021.

 How Offerpad Works

 Offerpad is an online real estate platform that purchases and sells homes.
-As a so-called iBuyer, Offerpad relies heavily on technology to optimize the buying and selling process.
+As a so-called iBuyer, Offerpad relies on technology to optimize the buying and selling process.

 When selling your home via Offerpad, homeowners have to fill in a few details about the property they aim to offload.
 Information includes data points such as location, age, and the size of the building, and amenities (e.g., pool or bathtub).